canapio/OpenLocalizationService/README.md

 Your translation works can be shared with others.

 ## License
-Open Localization Service licensed under the [LGPL](http://www.gnu.org/licenses/lgpl.html).
+The source code of the Open Localization Service is distributed under the [LGPL](http://www.gnu.org/licenses/lgpl.html) license